abrowning-gu/observables-demo/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Server side code
+The server side code can be found at https://github.com/inov8design-3813ict/observables-demo-server.git

+clone the repo and run "npm install" to grab the required dependencies.

-## Features
+## Features of Observables Demo
-Login Page - username/password
+Login Page - username/password (Check server code route->api-login.js for valid values)

-Homepage  - contains two sub components (List and Details) Homepage is protected from view via a Guard on the route that prevents the component from loadng unless there is a "currentuser" stored in session Storage.
+Homepage  - contains two sub components (List and Details)

+Homepage is protected from view via a Guard on the route that prevents the component from loadng unless there is a "currentuser" stored in session Storage.
 (This will change once we start using MongoDB)